DataDog/hiring-engineers/answers.md

 ```
 ![postgres installation](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/postgres%20install.png)

-Navigated to Integrations section of the webapp and looked up for PostgreSQL integration there.
+Navigated to `Integrations` section of the webapp and looked up for PostgreSQL integration there.
 I then clicked into it and finished installing it.

 The configurations tab read as
 create user datadog with password 'Generate Password';
 grant SELECT ON pg_stat_database to datadog;

-I clicked on Generate Password button to generate my PostgreSQL password.
-I referred [how to use postgres on ubuntu 16.0](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04) document to learn the usage of postgres on ubuntu.
-The following command switched me to postgres account on ubuntu
+I clicked on `Generate Password` button to generate my PostgreSQL password.
+I referred the [how to use postgres on ubuntu 16.0](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04) document to learn the usage of postgres on ubuntu.
+The following command switched me to the `postgres` account on ubuntu:

 ```shell
   $ sudo -i -u postgres
 ```

-The following command was used to access the postgres prompt
+The following command was used to access the `postgres` prompt:

 ```shell
   $ psql
 ```

-I then created a user on postgres and granted permissions to him following the configuration instructions as shown below
+I then created a user on postgres and granted permissions to it following the configuration instructions as shown below:

 ![postgres user](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/switch%20to%20postgres%20%26%20create%20user%20with%20grant.png)

 **Step 2**: Configured the agent to connect to the PostgreSQL server.
-For this step, I accessed conf.d/postgres.yaml file
+For this step, I accessed the `conf.d/postgres.yaml` file:

 ```shell
   $ \q